vsrinivas/fuchsia/development/workflows/workflow_faq.md

 A: You'll need to `jiri update` against a *jiri snapshot file*, an XML file that captures the state of each repo tracked by jiri.

+## Q: I'm building on Mac, how to do I stop getting spammed with 'incoming network connection' notifications?

+A: You'll want to run `fx setup-macos`, which registers all the relevant Fuchsia tools with the MacOS Application Firewall.